timjbray/jekyll-now/_posts/2018-02-20-Machine-Learning-Pt-2.md

 title: Better business decisions with Machine Learning - Part 2
 ---

-This post follows on to provide some practical advice on how to get started with Machine Learning
+This post follows on from part 1 to provide some practical advice on how to get started with Machine Learning.

 ![data science]({{ site.baseurl }}/images/DataScience.png)